|

 That said, Neukölln is among the top four most unsafe districts in Berlin.
 The poverty levels in this district are quite high, contributing to the high crime rates.

-Youth and child crimes are pretty high in this district due to the high percentage of young adults.
+Youth and child violent crimes are pretty high in this district due to the high percentage of young adults.
 The Hermanstrasee and Hermanplatz areas have the highest crime rates.

-2. Mitte
+2. Berlin Mitte

 Mitte is among the two districts, another being Friedrichshain-Kreuzberg, divided between the east and west sides of Berlin.
 This district also surrounds Berlin’s main historic aspects.